tairaO/CarND-Behavioral-Cloning-P3/writeup.md

 Second, I also flipped images and angles thinking that this would help the model generalize.
-For example, here is an image that has then been flipped:
+For example, here is an image that has then been flipped.
+This is because my steering control has more data of left driving.
+It is shown in [the histogram below][image12].
+Therefore, only normal images, it tends to go left.
+Flipping images helps improve this bias.:

 ![alt text][image6]
 ![alt text][image7]
+![alt text][image12]

 After the collection process, I had 15318 number of data points.
 I then preprocessed this data by normalizing and cropping upper 70 rows and lower 25 rows.